...

 This type of intervention involves other family members who suffer from the same type of addiction.
 This approach is based on the family systems theory and can be a great motivation to recover and undergo treatment.
 These family members are very involved in the addiction person’s recovery efforts well beyond the intervention itself and will participate in family counseling along with the individual.
 This method is very effective for repairing and strengthening family bonds.

 While interventions have the potential to be a catalyzing force in an addict getting sober, it is not guaranteed that an intervention will always be successful.
 When done incorrectly, a botched intervention can strain relationships and further alienate the addicted person from their loved ones.
-This is one of the main risks of an intervention, and one of the biggest reasons why professional addiction intervention counselors should always be consulted prior to staging an intervention and present during.
+This is one of the main risks of an intervention.

 Tips For Holding An Intervention

-Your Level Up Lake Worth addiction services counselor will walk you through the planning process to minimize the possibility of negative outcomes.
+You need to plan the process to minimize the possibility of negative outcomes.
 Here are a few recommendations of how to do an intervention.

 • Guilt trips aren’t welcome here.
 The purpose is not to or shame an addict but to open their eyes to how they have harmed themselves and others